-In the production of steel structures for modern electric locomotives, important structural parts are mostly made of medium thick plates with large R-angle designs.
+In the production of steel structures for modern electric locomotives, crucial structural parts are mostly made of medium-thick plates with large R-angle designs.
 These workpieces are typically bent using CNC press brakes, which use the simple up-and-down motion of a ram and a bending tool to form complex shapes.

 Two common bending methods and comparison

-And due to the influence of the bending rebound, the bending needs to be over-bent to ensure that the bending angle after the rebound is the same as the design angle, the bending state can be seen in Figure 1.
+To account for the bending rebound, the bending process must be over-bent to ensure that the final bending angle, after the rebound, matches the design angle.
+The bending state can be visualized in Figure 1.

-Figure 1 Free bending diagram (simplified lower die radius)
+Figure 1 Air bending diagram (simplified lower die radius)

-However, in actual production, it is difficult to reach the programmed angle through one bending due to factors such as deviations in the calculation model, errors in sheet thickness, differences in material types, and stress release within the material, so trial bending is still required before mass production.
+However, despite these advancements, it is still challenging to achieve the programmed angle in a single bending operation due to various factors, such as deviations in the calculation model, errors in sheet thickness, differences in material types, and stress release within the material.
+As a result, trial bending is still necessary before mass production.

-The process method discussed in this paper is free bending.
+The process method discussed in this article is air bending.

 Fig. 2 Coining process (simplified lower die radius)

-Although free bending has some shortcomings in terms of product accuracy, with the continuous development of bending equipment, the gap has been gradually reduced to an acceptable deviation for most products.
+Although air bending has some limitations in terms of product accuracy, advancements in bending equipment have gradually reduced this deviation to an acceptable level for most products.

-Influence of free bending die opening size on forming dimensions
+Influence of air bending die opening size on forming dimensions

-In order to ensure the reliability of the verification experiment, try to avoid the influence of the expected external variables on the experimental results, combined with the actual conditions of the experimental site and facilities, the type of materials used in the experiment, the direction of discharge, and the type of dies are taken into comprehensive consideration to minimize their impact on the results.
+To ensure the reliability of the verification experiment, measures are taken to minimize the influence of potential external variables on the experimental results.
+The actual conditions of the experimental site and facilities, the type of materials used in the experiment, the direction of discharge, and the type of dies are taken into comprehensive consideration to minimize their impact on the results.
 The conditions are detailed in Table 1.